To date, the Foundation has funded and/or supported the following ongoing research projects:

 Dr. David Bearden, MD- University of Rochester, New York, USA.

 This project, generously funded by the University of Rochester, is the first Natural History Study on ZC4H2 and aims to understand the natural progression of ZARD over time.
 With this study, we will be able to better understand ZARD and its prognosis and hopefully develop better treatments for children living with ZARD.
 The study will be conducted remotely and will have participants from all over the world.
 To enroll or find out more click here.
+For Dr. Bearden’s presentation on his findings click here.
+The most recent publication from Dr. Bearden’s findings can be found here.
+For parents requesting the full paper, please email the Foundation.

-Dr. Julian Halmai, PhD- University of California, Davis, USA
+Dr. Julian Halmai, PhD- University of California, Davis, USA.

 Dr. Fahad Ali, PhD- Mohammed Bin Rashid University of Medicine and Health Sciences, Dubai, UAE.